Enharmonic Spelling Tricks for Harpists

 lever harp lesson in lever changes ~ sheet music

 Because this hint includes a picture of both the original key and the more harp friendly key, it's easy to see what you'll do with your hands.
 When you transpose from the key of B major to C flat major, you are moving up one half step.
 Simply play what you see one string higher on the harp if you don't rewrite the part.
-When you treat this key change in this way this is possible for an advanced lever harpist.

 alternate chord spellings for pedal harp

 Hint Nr.
-3:
+3: Body and Soul

 Body and Soul, a popular song from 1930 ends with this chord progression is C, C#, C, C#, C. That's three pedal changes between each chord UNLESS you get clever.
 If you think enharmonically, you'll play a D flat chord (D flat, F natural and A flat) instead of the C# chord (C#, E#, and G#), two pedals and different strings makes this a breeze.
 No need to write it out, just learn to think differently.